leapcode/bitmask_android/README.md

 #### With Android Studio <a name="with-android-studio"></a>

-All of the Android SDK and NDK packages are downloadable through Android Studio, which (sadly) is probably the most hassle-free way to go about things.
+All the Android SDK and NDK packages are downloadable through Android Studio, which (sadly) is probably the most hassle-free way to go about things.

 You can download Android studio here: